ryonaldteofilo/LidarCarTracking/README.md

 # Localisation Techniques for fleets of Connected Autonomous Vehicles
-vehicle tracking using LIDAR data processing with OpenCV, PCL and ROS
+Vehicle tracking using LIDAR data processing with OpenCV, PCL and ROS

 ## Information
 This project aims to create a robust system to track and identify cars/object.
 It is made to provide positional data for a fleet of **Connected Autonomous Vehicles (CAVs)** (modelled using Raspberry-Pi robot cars).